Jesus: Early life, family, and profession

-When Jesus is presented as a baby in the temple per Jewish Law, a man named Simeon says to Mary and Joseph that Jesus "shall stand as a sign of contradiction, while a sword will pierce your own soul.
-Then the secret thoughts of many will come to light."
-Several years later, when Jesus goes missing on a visit to Jerusalem, his parents find him in the temple sitting among the teachers, listening to them and asking questions, and the people are amazed at his understanding and answers; Mary scolds Jesus for going missing, to which Jesus replies that he must "be in his father's house".
+The Gospel of Luke reports two journeys of Jesus and his parents in Jerusalem during his childhood.
+They come to the Temple in Jerusalem for the presentation of Jesus as a baby in accordance with Jewish Law, where a man named Simeon prophesies about Jesus and Mary.
+When Jesus, at the age of twelve, goes missing on a pilgrimage to Jerusalem for Passover, his parents find him in the temple sitting among the teachers, listening to them and asking questions, and the people are amazed at his understanding and answers.
+Mary scolds Jesus for going missing, to which Jesus replies that he must "be in his father's house".

 Baptism and temptation

-The Synoptic accounts of Jesus' baptism are all preceded by information about John the Baptist.
+The synoptic gospels describe Jesus's baptism in the Jordan River and the temptations he suffered while spending forty days in the Judaean Desert, as a preparation for his public ministry.
+The accounts of Jesus's baptism are all preceded by information about John the Baptist.
 They show John preaching penance and repentance for the remission of sins and encouraging the giving of alms to the poor as he baptizes people in the area of the Jordan River around Perea and foretells the arrival of someone "more powerful" than he.
-Later, Jesus identifies John as "the Elijah who was to come", the prophet who was expected to arrive before the "great and terrible day of the Lord".
-Likewise, Luke says that John had the spirit and power of Elijah.

-In the Gospel of Mark, John the Baptist baptizes Jesus, and as he comes out of the water he sees the Holy Spirit descending to him like a dove and he hears a voice from heaven declaring him to be God's Son.
+In the Gospel of Mark, John the Baptist baptizes Jesus, and as he comes out of the water he sees the Holy Spirit descending to him like a dove and a voice comes from heaven declaring him to be God's Son.
 This is one of two events described in the Gospels where a voice from Heaven calls Jesus "Son", the other being the Transfiguration.
 The spirit then drives him into the wilderness where he is tempted by Satan.
-Jesus then begins his ministry after John's arrest.
-Jesus' baptism in the Gospel of Matthew is similar.
-Here, before Jesus' baptism, John protests, saying, "I need to be baptized by you."
-Jesus instructs him to carry on with the baptism "to fulfill all righteousness".
-Matthew also details the three temptations that Satan offers Jesus in the wilderness.
+Jesus then begins his ministry in Galilee after John's arrest.

+In the Gospel of Matthew, as Jesus comes to him to be baptized, John protests, saying, "I need to be baptized by you."
+Jesus instructs him to carry on with the baptism "to fulfil all righteousness".
+Matthew details three temptations that Satan offers Jesus in the wilderness.

 In the Gospel of Luke, the Holy Spirit descends as a dove after everyone has been baptized and Jesus is praying.
-John implicitly recognizes Jesus from prison after sending his followers to ask about him.
-Jesus' baptism and temptation serve as preparation for his public ministry.
+Later John implicitly recognizes Jesus after sending his followers to ask about him.
+Luke also describes three temptations received by Jesus in the wilderness, before starting his ministry in Galilee.

-The Gospel of John leaves out Jesus' baptism and temptation.
+The Gospel of John leaves out Jesus's baptism and temptation.
 Here, John the Baptist testifies that he saw the Spirit descend on Jesus.
 John publicly proclaims Jesus as the sacrificial Lamb of God, and some of John's followers become disciples of Jesus.
-In this Gospel, John denies that he is Elijah.
 Before John is imprisoned, Jesus leads his followers to baptize disciples as well, and they baptize more people than John.